 Spring Fire Statistics:

-Evacuee Meeting: Today, July 10, there will be a 1 p.m. meeting for evacuees held at the evacuation center located at the Blanca/Ft Garland Community Center, 17591 E Hwy 160.
-The meeting will be live streamed on Facebook for those who cannot attend.
-Tomorrow, July 11 at 1 p.m., will be the last evacuee meeting hosted by Rocky Mountain Team Black at the Blanca/Ft Garland Community Center.
+Evacuee Meeting: There is a daily 1 p.m. meeting for evacuees held at the evacuation center located at the Blanca/Ft Garland Community Center, 17591 E Hwy 160.
+The meetings will be live streamed on Facebook for those who cannot attend.